dkbalachandar/effective-java-notes/README.md

 #### Disclaimer

-This is a summary of the book "Effective Java"  by Joshua Bloch.
+This is a summary of the book "Effective Java" wrote by Joshua Bloch.
 The below are my personal notes and I hope it's not a copyright infringement.
-If it is, please contact me in order to remove this file from github.
+If it is, please contact me in order to remove this from github.

 ### Chapter 2: Creating and Destroying Objects